aai-institute/practical-ai-act/docs/readers-guide.md

 ![Backlinks](_images/backlinks.png){ align=center }
 </figure>

-These links point to other pages on this website that contain links to the current page and help you discover and navigate related content more easily, even if it is not mentioned in the info box of the page.
+These links point to other pages on this website that contain links to the current page.
+They help you easily discover and navigate related content, even if it is not mentioned in the info box of the page.

 ## What is out of scope?